 If you’re writing an outline, which is a plan for an essay that’s usually written in the form of a list of ideas that summarizes important points that will be made in the essay, it can be helpful to think about which type of conclusion might best fit the purpose of your essay.

-The image below shows an example outline without the conclusion filled in.
+The example below shows an outline without the conclusion filled in.
 Refer back to it as you learn more about the different types of conclusions.

 1a.
 Summary